jjvanzon/Circular-Language-Spec/spec/system-interfaces/list-concept.md

 ![](images/6.%20List%20Concept.009.png)

-Below you will find other examples.
+Below you might find other examples.

 Here is a list class inheriting from another list class: